rukiyeaslan/office-reservation-app/README.md

 # Office Reservation App

-In this project, I develop an office reservation app.
+In this project, I developed an office reservation app.
 This app should have CRUD operations for Organizations, Offices and Desks that are working with a Mongo database.
 Only a logged-in user can use these CRUD operations.
 In this app, I register a user with an endpoint.
 I develop a Jason Web Token (JWT) refresh and access token mechanism for handling user security.

 ## Features in this project: